 The computerized voice boomed crystal clear over the speakers,

-Its clarity fracturing another legend of old New York City the indecipherable voice of the NYC subway conductor.
+Another part of old New York City gone I thought, the indecipherable voice of the subway conductor.

 Each day I am with you my life is little more enriched, brighten by just knowing you are my partner, My soul burns so bright with the knowledge that we are together and you are the woman who I wake up to everyday.
 That feeling comes from the aura that you give off, the good person that you are inside and out.
 I will never let anything happen to you, I will always try to be there to help carry your load when you want me to, when you need me to.
 No judgments, no preconceived thoughts, just me here for you because I love you